 East Walkway Glass Floor Unveiled Today

-This follows the highly acclaimed reveal of the new glass floor panels on the West Walkway, last month (10 November).
+This follows the highly acclaimed reveal of the new glass floor panels on the West Walkway, last month, on 10 November 2014.

 The glass floor - which is the most significant change to the Exhibition since it first opened in 1982 - spans 11m x 1.8m and it invites visitors to see through the glass floor for the Thames, road and pedestrian life, all moving at pace 42 metres below.
 For those who plan their visit in advance, experience the magic of the bascules being raised beneath their feet!